-More than $3.3 billion has been paid or committed to assist affected people, businesses and communities by this event with recovery and reconstruction.
+More than $3.3 billion has been paid or committed by the Commonwealth to assist affected people, businesses and communities by this event with recovery and reconstruction.

-- Over $75 million has been paid to 1354 primary producers in Special Disaster Assistance Recovery Grants (up to $75,000 per eligible primary producer), as at 19 July 2019.
+$90.3 million paid to 1715 primary producers in Special Disaster Assistance Recovery Grants (up to $75,000 per eligible primary producer), and

 - $300 million of Commonwealth funding committed for North Queensland Restocking, Replanting & On-farm Infrastructure Grants – up to $400,000 (dollar-for-dollar co-contribution) to eligible primary producers.
-To date, 31 grants totalling $9 million have been approved.
+As at 11 October 2019, 101 grants totalling $29.9 million have been approved.

-- Over $112 million has been paid to over 96,000 applicants under the Commonwealth’s Disaster Recovery Payment and Disaster Recovery Allowance, as at 30 April 2019.
+- $118 million paid to over 96,000 applicants under the Commonwealth’s Disaster Recovery Payment and Disaster Recovery Allowance

 - $2.6 million to support the mental health of communities affected by the floods.